MaheswaraPradeep/15-day-sql-challenges/README.md

 # 15-day-sql-challenges
-In this journey I will post my learning of sql through a course in udemy.I hope this works out.
+In this journey I will post my learning of sql through a course in udemy.